debjeet214/HTML-CSS-JS-learn/Tailwind CSS/Readme.md

 <h2> Setup Tailwind CSS, Run this :</h2>

-1. npm init --y       // this initialize the directory as a Node.js project
+1. npm init -y       // this initialize the directory as a Node.js project
-2. npm install --D tailwindcss postcss autoprefixer vite  // install required packages
+2. npm install -D tailwindcss postcss autoprefixer vite  // install required packages
-3. npm tailwindcss init --p
+3. npm tailwindcss init -p
 4. Create a css file "input.css", add it to your html and edit it with this content :
    @tailwind base;
    @tailwind components;